SeaOfDreams/SeaOfDreams/README.md

-### Hi there, I'm Filippo 👋
+## Hi there, I'm Filippo 👋

-## I'm a self-taught web developer, father, CRO specialist and professional Mountain Guide.
+### I'm a self-taught web developer, father, CRO specialist and professional Mountain Guide.

 Some facts about me:

 - 👯 I co-founded 2 startups (fintech and lead gen marketplace)
 - 🌱 I like to build digital products from the ground-up
 - 📈 I've digged deep into Conversion Rate Optimization (got certified by CXL), because I understood that just building a cool website or app is not enough if you're not otpimizing them to sell more.
-- 🛠️ I'm actually building [Optipholio][website2], to help minimize the impact of hidden fees on the peformance
+- 🛠️ I'm actually building [Optipholio][website2], to help minimize the impact of hidden fees on portoflios' peformance
 - ⛰️ Fun fact: I've climbed Mont Blanc 72 times, guiding people from all over the World to the top 🌎
-- 📷Check out some pics of my guiding trips [here][photo]
+- 📷 Check out some pics of my guiding trips [here][photo]

 ### Connect with me:
 [<img align="left" alt="filippolivorno.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]